Sign up with your

 3 ”MLK, Jr. Asked Us ‘What Are You Doing For Others?’
 Here’s How We Answered,” Jan.
 19, 2015, The Huffington Post

 5 “Charities With Perfect Scores,” July 2017, Charity Navigator

-6 “Remarks by Melinda French Gates,” April 30, 2007, Bill & Melinda Gates FoundationThis content is educational in nature and does not constitute legal, tax, accounting, financial or investment advice.
+6 “Remarks by Melinda French Gates,” April 30, 2007, Bill & Melinda Gates FoundationThis content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.